thebruce13/twenty-twenty-hugo/exampleSite/content/blog/the-story-of-a-backpack.md

 The idea of a backpack for my blog I feel really suits me because you don't know what a person keeps in a backpack, though it has room for a whole heck-of-a-lot.
 And typically when I reach in to pull something out to show you guys on the web, I'm not sure what I'm grabbing for either.

-I wanted to make this backpack in 3D but proved to beyond my abelites and I went with a basic Northface one for the imagery here but I got to capture the spirit of this bag that served me through high school.
+I wanted to make this backpack in 3D but proved to beyond my abilities and I went with a basic Northface one for the imagery here but I got to capture the spirit of this bag that served me through high school.
+I'll revisit it when I get a little more experience under my belt.

+\[insert bag of current backpack with all its contents laid out.\]